HQarroum/piaggio/README.md

 ## What's this ❓

 Piaggio is a semantic image clustering tool that you can run from the command-line to de-duplicate near exact images from videos or a collection of images.
-It uses vector embeddings to perform semantic de-duplication of images and PySceneDetect to extract transition frames from videos.
+It uses vector embeddings to perform semantic de-duplication of images and [PySceneDetect](https://github.com/Breakthrough/PySceneDetect) to extract transition frames from videos.

-Use-cases in mind include keyframe extractions from videos (e.g thumbnail generation), or semantic de-duplication of images in a dataset which means this tool will cluster images not only based on their pixel resemblance but also on their semantic content.
+Use-cases in mind include keyframe extractions from videos (e.g in the context of thumbnail generation), or semantic de-duplication of images in a dataset by clustering images not only based on their pixel resemblance but also on their semantic content.

 ## 📚 Usage

-#### Extracting keyframes from a video
+#### Extracting keyframes from a local video

 ```bash
 uv run src/main.py \